-Registration does not automatically carry with it the right of a refund or reduction of indebtedness in cases of failure or inability to attend class or in cases of The student assumes the risk of all changes in business or per-
+Registration does not automatically carry with it the right of a refund or reduction of indebtedness in cases of failure or inability to attend class or in cases of withdrawal.
+The student assumes the risk of all changes in business or personal affairs.